colinmcparland/landlord/readme.md

 * Is the place susceptible to mold?
 * Are the neighbours cool?

-If you answered yes to any of the above, then this site is for you.
+If you answered yes, then this site is for you.
 Visit today at [landlord.tinybird.ca](https://landlord.tinybird.ca)

 ### Todo
 * Show aggregate ratings, header, see more links to review info boxes